UniqKey/Hireing-Desk-of-Cards/README.md

 K1,K2,K3,K4,K5,K6,K7,K8,K9,K0,KJ,KQ,KK

 A box with X number of cards was dropped on the floor; create a small program sorting the cards, and then have a program tell how many complete decks of cards were dropped.
-Your cam uses any programming language.
+Your can uses any programming language.